Township Snippets

 Prior to 1887 the township had seven districts and when the township became a city that year the districts became wards.

-1880 The residents of Pine Grove (subdivision) along Evanston Avenue (Broadway) filed suite against the stream-driven public transportation train called 'dummy' trains.
+1880 The residents of Pine Grove - Lake View East - along Evanston Avenue (Broadway) filed suit against the stream-driven public transportation train called 'dummy' trains.
 The residents hated the noise because the engine freaked out the horses.
 The noisy trains were introduced by 1865.
 This original plank road was coined Dummy Road by local residents.
-Legend has it the Lake View District School #1 (Nettlehorst) was briefly called Dummy School due to the location of the school along the roadway.
+Legend has it the Lake View District School #1 (Nettlehorst) was briefly referred to as Dummy School due to the location of the school along the roadway.
+The photo of the 'dummy' steam powered train in 1883 below.

 More subdivisions would be constructed in the township